 Appropriate allocation of material and human resources to the Africentric Alternative School, the Leonard Braithwaithe Program at Winston Churchill Collegiate and the Africentric Program at Downsview Secondary School.

-Divestment and defunding of the School Resource officer program, and of police in schools, to ensure an environment safe from intimidation, harassment and violence towards students.
+Divestment and defunding of the School Resource officer program, Youth Education Officers, and of police in schools, to ensure an environment safe from intimidation, harassment and violence towards students.

 The creation of representative district level advisory boards comprised of Black parents, Black students, Black community members, and Black community organizers.
 Without the approval of these advisory boards, no Black student in the Toronto District School Board should face suspensions, expulsions, or placement in a behavioural or Section 23 program.